-- Engaging in activities with other students in the school environment (e.g., physical education class) where physical injuries or other actions that can cause bleeding or exposure to saliva and other body fluids may occur. - Working with equipment in the school environment that can cause cuts or similar injuries that produce bleeding. - Participating in extracurricular activities (i.e., athletic activities) where physical injuries or other actions that can cause bleeding may occur.
+Engaging in activities with other students in the school environment (e.g., physical education class) where physical injuries or other actions that can cause bleeding or exposure to saliva and other body fluids may occur.

+Working with equipment in the school environment that can cause cuts or similar injuries that produce bleeding.

+Participating in extracurricular activities (i.e., athletic activities) where physical injuries or other actions that can cause bleeding may occur.

-Whenever a student has contact with blood or other potentially infectious material, they must immediately notify their teacher, who will contact the school nurse and assist the student in completing the requisite documents (e.g., Form 8453.02 F1 - Exposure Report).
+Whenever a student has contact with blood or other potentially infectious material, s/he must immediately notify his/her teacher, who will contact the school nurse and assist the student in completing the requisite documents (e.g., Form 8453.02 F1 Exposure Report).

-The parents of a student who is exposed will be contacted immediately regarding the exposure and encouraged to have the student's blood tested for Hepatitis B and HIV by their physician.
+The parents of a student who is exposed will be contacted immediately regarding the exposure and encouraged to have the student's blood tested for Hepatitis B and HIV either by his/her physician or local hospital.
 The student's parents are encouraged to consult with the student's physician concerning any necessary post-exposure treatment.